 If you or a loved one has suffered an injury to the head, it’s important that you seek medical treatment.
 A trip to the emergency room may be in order should you experience any behavioral changes after an impact to your body or head.
 Determining if someone else is responsible for your medical care or were negligent will come later.

 After you have been treated, speaking with an attorney experienced in personal injury law can help you decide if you have a case, as well as what your options may be and what potential remedies you may seek.
-Most personal injury attorneys don’t charge a consultation fee, which means you can get your questions answered quickly and easily.
+Most personal injury attorneys in Sacramento don’t charge a consultation fee, which means you can get your questions answered quickly and easily.